MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/shop-similar-looks.md

 ### Prerequisites

-Before retailers can begin showing "shop similar looks" recommendations to customers, there are two prerequisites:
+Before retailers can begin showing "shop similar looks" recommendations to customers, there are two prerequisite steps:
 - [Enable product recommendations](enable-product-recommendations.md) in Commerce headquarters.
 - Confirm that the media server supports HTTPs calls.